Glossary of Residence Life

 Each continuing student who applied for housing before the deadline is assigned a time slot when they may log into USFrooms to a room.
 A student may choose a room once the time slot has arrived and anytime thereafter.

 UC is the abbreviation for University Center.
-The University Center is the primary location for student activities, dining, and services, including the USF Bookstore, The Market Cafe, Student Housing and Residential Education, Student Leadership & Engagement, and more.
+The University Center is the primary location for student activities, dining, and services, including the USF Bookstore, The Market Cafe, Student Housing, the Office of Community Living, Student Leadership & Engagement, and more.

 USFRooms is the the online housing portal where students can apply for housing, find roommates, select rooms, and more.